mattrussell2/gradescope-autograder/README.md

 * Since start of 2022uc, have added bits and pieces here and there...some general cleanup/maintenance of the code is called for.

 # Changelog
+## [1.1.1] - 2022-6-20
+* Changed
+    - `bin/autograde.py` - added `--errors-for-leak-kinds=none` to `valgrind` args - this will prevent
+leaks from being shown as errors.
+Refactored scoring logic to deduce valgrind failure from combination of no leaks/errors (no longer checking exit code).
+    - `bin/autograde.py` - reformatted output to two columns for easier viewing.
+Added optional arg `-l` which forces single-column output.
+Generally cleaned up logic of test reporting for easy add-ons later.

 ## [1.1.0] - 2022-6-17
 * Changed
     - `bin/run_autograder` - now will replace any spaces in `$ASSIGNMENT_TITLE` with underscores.
 This